Frequently Asked Questions

 • Stay in touch with friends

-Caregiver burnout means physical, mental, and emotional exhaustion, which is a result of the responsibilities and duties of caregiver bears.
+Caregiver burnout means physical, mental, and emotional exhaustion, which results from the responsibilities and duties of caregiver bears.

-Caregivers often keep performing their job and neglect themselves.
+Caregivers often keep performing their jobs and neglect themselves.
 They refuse to ask or accept help when offered.
 They are focused on fulfilling the needs of their clients and can completely forget themselves.

 • Emotional outbursts